-The OECD and the European Commission are currently undertaking a project which will map recent policy responses to new forms of work.
+The OECD and the European Commission has completed a project which maps recent policy responses to new forms of work.
 The project draws on the results of a survey carried out between June and September in 2018 in OECD, EU and G20 countries.
 The covered a range of policy areas including labour market regulation, social protection, collective bargaining and skills.
-The report will be published in the first quarter of 2019.
+The report has been published on March 21, 2019.

 On 7 November 2018, the OECD brought together policy makers, employers, unions and experts to discuss some of the key policy challenges and solutions in the areas of labour market regulation, social protection, skills and social dialogue, with a view to maximising the benefits, and minimising the risks, associated with the emergence of new forms of work.